PSYCHOLOGY / CLINICAL RESEARCH

 Introduction:

 Cancer pain is a serious medical problem affecting about 75% of patients.
 As the disease progresses, the percentage of those suffering from pain increases.
 On the whole, cancer pain is one of the most common symptoms accompanying the disease and the symptom that patients fear the most.
-Pain, and even the awareness that it may occur, affects a person's mood and modifies their health behavior, and may lead to changes the treatment process.
-The perception of pain in cancer patients is sometimes so great and long-lasting that it disorganizes the patient's life, making it impossible for them to function even on a basic level and degenerating the patient's psyche.
+Pain, and even the awareness that it may occur, affects a person’s mood and modifies their health behavior, and may lead to changes in the treatment process.
+The perception of pain in cancer patients is sometimes so great and long-lasting that it disorganizes the patient’s life, making it impossible for them to function even on a basic level and degenerating the patient’s psyche.

 Material and methods: